Tyga Shares Lit Pre-Quarantine Moments In Highlight Clip: "I Miss Life"

 Old Thing Back

-Tyga went to Instagram last night with the highlight clip.
+Tyga went to Instagram last night with the highlight clip as he remembered pre-quarantine life.
 The video features him turning up on a private jet, checking out cars and ultimately living his best life.

 “I miss life” -Tyga’s Instagram